Logan007/pucr/README.md

 - The header contains parameters for the mentioned optimizations such as the _number of LSBs_ or _LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
 It does not require neither CBM-specific parts nor the integrated decruncher.

+- Pucr switched to the regular, i.e. not the inverted, Elias Gamma code for the sake of being able to use an intrinsic (and assembly if supported by the CPU) instruction to count the leading zeros.

 ## Status, To-Do and Thoughts

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things – absolutely, a clean-up definetly is required soon; it shall not be procrestinated anymore.
 The code has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in line 22 where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

-The `ivanova.bin`-file now regularily gets compressed to __8951__ bytes including the header and a few more for the fast lanes.
+The `ivanova.bin`-file now regularily gets compressed to __8939__ bytes including the header and a few more for the fast lanes.

 One possible string matching speed-up that takes advantage of RLE is still lacking; it might follow as soon as a way is found how not to loose compression ratio.
 Maybe, this is a `fast_lane` candidate.